 - offensive rebound rate, or the % of possible offensive rebounds that the team grabbed

 - and free throw rate, or the ratio of free throws attempted to field goals attempted expressed as a percentage

 We'll look at the numbers for Marquette and their opponent in both categories for each game.
 The opponent number doubles as Marquette's defensive numbers, since it's what they're allowing.
 Along side each of the individual game numbers, you'll see two numbers after that.
-The first is Marquette's season long average in that category, and the second is their national ranking on KenPom.com.
+The first one is the season long average for the Golden Eagles, and the next is where they rank across the country on KenPom.com.